aquaranto/HIREME/README.md

 I am also attending as many conferences and ruby meetups as possible.
 I love meeting all of the intelligent people and absorbing as much knowledge as I can from them.

 -

+###Work experience
+* Intern at Academic Software Plus in Buffalo NY Oct 2012 to present

 ###Current participation in the developer community

 * Boston.rb and WNY Ruby Users Meetups

+* Giving talks locally and at conferences [MagicRuby Oct 2012](http://magic-ruby.com/)

-* Attending Conferences - Codemash 2012, RailsConf 2012, SteelCityRuby2012, MagicRuby(Oct 2012)
+* Attending Conferences - Codemash 2012, RailsConf 2012, SteelCityRuby2012, MagicRuby(Oct 2012), Codemash 2013

 * Speaking at Un-Conferences - BarCampBuffalo 2012 [LINK](http://prezi.com/onpmy2cxyzgc/learn-to-program/)

 ###Professional Goals
-* Talk at a national conference within 1 years - Scheduled to talk at MagicRuby(Oct 2012)!!
+* Talk at a national conference within 1 years
 * Work professionally as a programmer within 2 years
+* Commit to an open source project

 ###About me
 #####(the fun, often nerdy, stuff)
-* Board games - Carcassonne, 7Wonders, Quarriors, Munchkin
+* Board games - Carcassonne, 7Wonders, King of Tokyo, Munchkin

 * Cooking - I am currently leveling up my [keto-friendly](http://www.reddit.com/help/faqs/keto) cooking skills.